KevinTungDHR/Canvas-Teaching-Tool/README.md

   * Having tabs in the Code Editor to show the underyling HTML and CSS of the canvas elements.
   * Create draggable canvas elements.
   * Hover over elements to provide tool tips
   * Animated demos to provide examples of how Canvas elements work.
+(Check the arcTo mdn docs to see their loops);